 Ford For many young people and their parents, buying a first car is a significant step.

 One good option is to look at used cars, which can often be had for a fraction of the cost of new versions.
-We came up with 15 used cars we think are the best for the youthful car buyer on a budget.

 To make our record, we concentrated on cars that are available on the industry right now for under $15,000.
 We looked for people who are reliable, fun to drive, comfortable, attractive, economical, functional, and first and foremost, safe.